 Children, in fact all people, learn best when they are interested.
 Curiosity and hunger for knowledge is an incredible motivator.
 Unlike toddlers, whose interests are fairly predictable (trains, babies, food, trucks, animals) the broader world of preschoolers means that their interests are also more varied.
 If your child is fascinated by trains, fairies, or dinosaurs, having a huge floor puzzle of a fire truck is not likely to grab their interest.

-In their play environment, toddlers need:
+In their play environment, preschoolers need:

 - Engaging materials that stimulate curiosity, vocabulary, open-ended play.